 When to Visit Arequipa

 Arequipa has fairly pleasant weather year-round, so we think that there isn’t really a bad time to visit.
 The average temperatures don’t vary much over the course of a year.
 The average highs stay in the mid-70s and the lows in the 40s to low 50s (that’s low 20s for the highs and around 10 for the lows in Celsius).
 Note that if you venture to Colca Canyon or surrounding areas, it gets colder at higher elevations.
-We encountered snow and chilly temps in the winter!
+We encountered snow and chilly temps in these areas during the winter!

 It is also fairly sunny and dry year-round.
 But, it is a bit cloudier with more days of rain December through February/March.
 So if you plan to hike Colca Canyon, it may be more enjoyable to avoid these wetter months and opt for April to November instead.
 These months are considered peak months in Arequipa.